 1. Mangaia, Cook Islands — the tribe with sex mentors

 When a boy in the Mangaia tribe turns 13, he’s taken away from the village by an older man where, for the next two weeks, he’ll learn about all things sex.
-But rather being shown how to put a condom on a banana, he’ll be taught all kinds of lady-pleasing positions with, according to one journal, a “heavy focus on one’s partner achieving orgasm multiple times.”
+But rather being shown how to put a condom on a banana, he’ll be taught sex ideas and all kinds of lady-pleasing positions with, according to one journal, a “heavy focus on one’s partner achieving orgasm multiple times.”
 Female members of the tribe don’t follow a similar ritual, but they’re encouraged to fully explore their sexuality and have multiple sexual partners before marriage.

 2. Brooklyn, US — where polyamory is on the rise